-Data source (Table 28 and Table 29): Survey Coordination Centre
+Data source (Table 28 to Table 30): Survey Coordination Centre.
+Data includes NTW Solutions, a wholly owned subsidiary company of NTW.

 Actions

 Work is taking place at a local level to understand and analyse information with a view to taking early action to address issues that are highlighted